OR WAIT null SECS

 UCLA researchers have found the human gut to be a major reservoir harboring the HIV virus holding almost twice as much as a persons blood.
 In addition, the virus stored in the gut does not decay or reduce over time, as is also the case with blood-related reservoirs.
 It is well-known that peripheral blood mononuclear cells (PBMCs) and lymph nodes are principal reservoirs harboring the human immunodeficiency virus (HIV).
 The role of gut-associated lymphoid tissue (GALT) in this setting, however, had not been properly evaluated until now.
-Researchers from the Center for Prevention Research and the UCLA AIDS Institute at the David Geffen School of Medicine at UCLA, in collaboration with the AIDS Research Alliance in
+Researchers from the Center for Prevention Research and the UCLA AIDS Institute at the David Geffen School of Medicine at UCLA, in collaboration with the AIDS Research Alliance in West Hollywood, Calif., collaborated on this research.

 The findings further confirm that HIV remains persistent and elusive, and that eradicating the virus using current anti-retroviral therapy alone is not enough.
 Despite using fully suppressive therapy, patients in the study still had evidence of persistent, steady levels of HIV in gut tissue as well as in the blood.